algolia/algolia-cli-old/readme.md

 - `<sourceFilepath>` and `<transformationFilepath>` arguments can be absolute or relative paths.
 - If your system has limited memory resources or if you run into heap allocation errors, consider reducing `<maxconcurrency>`.
 - Make sure you only import JSON or CSV files.
-Don't accidentally try to import invisible files like `.DS_Store`, log files, etc. as they will likely throw an error.
+Don't accidentally try to import hidden files like `.DS_Store`, log files, etc. as they will throw an error.
-- Script assumes each file contains an array of JSON records unless the file extension ends with `.csv`.
+- Script assumes each file contains an array of JSON objects unless the file extension ends with `.csv`.
 - CSV to JSON conversion performed using [csvtojson](https://www.npmjs.com/package/csvtojson).

 ### 4. Export | `export`